nylen/i8042-debounce/README.md

 ## i8042 keyboard debounce

 This kernel module provides a software fix for a Dell XPS keyboard.
-They generate duplicate key presse sometimes, which is pretty annoying.
+They generate duplicate key presses sometimes, which is pretty annoying.

 Tested on both a Dell XPS 15 (9550) and XPS 13 (9360).
 Both keyboards have similar issues.